 Manufacturing companies also think that video will take away from building personal relationships that drive sales.
 That is actually the opposite of what video does.
 Because more and more people are online doing their research, video assists with the classic in-person sales discussion.
 It instills a sense of familiarity and professionalism with customers.
 And, the best part of video as a technology and marketing tool, you will reach far more people with information about your company’s process and products.
 Using the right internet distribution methods, you can easily see a quick ROI as your video content reaches more and more people in the appropriate industry.

-If you haven’t done any video for your manufacturing company, now is the time to start.
+If you haven’t done any videos for your manufacturing company, now is the time to start.
 Since only one video is not a sound video marketing strategy, it will take time to produce a library of content relevant to your sales cycle and product lineup.
-Within a few years of consistent video production, integrated into your other sales and marketing efforts, you will develop a large library of valuable content that will continue to help and inform your client base for years to come.
+Within a few years of consistent B2B video production, integrated into your other sales and marketing efforts, you will develop a large library of valuable content that will continue to help and inform your client base for years to come.

 Having this library will not only be valuable to prospective customers and current clients but will also save time for people at your company.